ThePython10110/ExchangeClone/README.md

   * Power Flower Bonsai Pots

 ## Known issues:
+* If you have "Random mod load order" on in Minetest settings, EMC registration will *not* work correctly, since it relies on being able to override `core.register_item` before any items have been registered.
 * The sword/katar AOE ability does not take upgrades (looting, fire aspect, etc.) into account.
 This will probably not be fixed (MCL)
 * Dark/Red Matter Shears will sometimes (randomly) be treated as normal shears when used by MCL dispensers.
 This will not be fixed because it would require me to completely override *all* the code for dispensers, and I don't want to do that.
 * In Mineclonia, when inserting items into Dark/Red Matter Furnaces with hoppers, they will not start at the correct speed, instead being limited to a maximum of 1 item/second.
 This will not be fixed unless Mineclonia changes how things work.